 Young Hearts Run Free by Candi Staton:

 Something that has only come to light in the last few years however – Whenever she was mentioned on the radio or on TOTP, she was always called Candi “Staton” (made to sound like Staten Island) but it turns out it should have been pronounced “State-en”.
 Poor lady has had her name mispronounced in the UK for the last 40 years but hopefully now put right.
 Tony Blackburn in the clip was obviously one of the main culprits but of course he was the DJ who badly mispronounced “Duran Duran” during a chart rundown in the ’80s so not surprising really.
 As it turns out I only discovered after his death that I had always mispronounced “Bowie” (as in David) so not always easy to get it right.
 Another tricky one is “Bono” of U2 – He always ends up sounding like a well-known dog food!
-Enough now …. time for me and Alfie (Ale-fie) to sign off.
+Enough now…., time for me to sign off for today.

 Young Hearts Run Free Lyrics